 Communication (oral and written) and Presentation skills

-•You can lead training programs, prepare and present research findings, reports and briefing papers
+• You can lead training programs, and prepare and present research findings, reports and briefing papers

-- 1 Temporary, duration up to 18 months, 25 Morton Shulman Ave, Toronto, Toronto Region, General Screening Requirement
+- 1 Temporary, duration up to 18 months (with possible extension), 25 Morton Shulman Ave, Toronto, Toronto Region, Criminal Record and Judicial Matters Check

-Please apply online, only, by Tuesday, November 20, 2018, by visiting www.ontario.ca/careers and entering Job ID 129306 in the Job ID search field.
+Please apply online, only, at www.ontario.ca/careers, quoting Job ID 159547, by Tuesday, February 9, 2021.
 Please follow the instructions to submit your application.
 Faxes are not being accepted at this time.